Wrestling: Bert Waterman

 The McEwan boys grew up in Olney, Maryland, and spent many waking hours paddling with the family on the Potomac River.
 Their father set up a canoe course near a small set of rapids on the Maryland/Virginia state line.
 Jamie and Tom were both multi-sport (wrestling and canoeing) scholar athletes.
 They attended Landon School in Bethesda, Maryland.
 Both McEwan boys graduated at the top of their high school classes and matriculated at Yale.

-Jamie McEwan won the bronze medal in white water canoeing at the 1972 summer Olympics in Munich, Germany, and then returned to New Haven to continue his studies.
-He was the captain of the wrestling team during the 1974-1975 season.
+Jamie McEwan won the bronze medal in white water canoeing at the 1972 summer Olympics which were held in Munich, Germany.
+He did not stick around to see his fellow Yale athlete, Frank Shorter, win the marathon gold medal.
+McEwan also avoided the massacre of Israeli athetes.
+He left before the lock-down and returned to New Haven to continue his studies.
+Jamie was a stand out wrestler and the captain of the team during the 1974-1975 season.

 Jamie McEwan hated wrestling Neal Brendel as much as Kent Weichmann, Ken Stewart, Tim Karpov, Jim Simpson, Jack Moses, Joe Cooper, Sam Teeple, Frank Jackson, and the rest of the heavier guys did, because Jamie knew he would likely finish practice with a hyper-extended elbow, a broken nose, or flesh wounds of some kind to show for the effort.
 Partnering for drills with Jamie, on the other hand, was a pleasant experience, all things considered.
 He could crank it down a gear and go half-speed which helped us learn the move Coach Waterman was drilling.
 Neal never mastered that lower gear.